longnca/quick-tutorials/api/API_tutorial.md

 ## OAuth 2.0

+### How OAuth works

 For a quick explanation of OAuth 2.0, please watch this video (less than 5 minutes): <https://www.youtube.com/watch?v=ZV5yTm4pT8g>.

+Diagram showing how OAuth works:

 ```mermaid
 sequenceDiagram